This post is about tipping in London and is geared toward the visitor and tourists to the city.

 If service is already included, you will not be expected to add anything extra.

-However, if your service was unacceptably poor, it is appropriate to ask for the service charge to be removed from your bill.
+However, if your service was unacceptably poor, it is appropriate to ask for the service charge to be removed from your bill at departure.

 You may also find written on your bill or on the menu, ‘service not included’.
 This is a subtle hint that a tip will be appreciated and expected.